 Some of his hobbies include philosophy, poetry, hiking, cooking, drumming and playing hockey.

 Interns Global Animal’s founders collaborate with several U.S. universities to offer journalism and IT internships and training to exceptional students.
 Global Animal’s interns share a dedication to animal welfare as well as to learning.
 They are the people who make connecting readers to the animal world on a daily basis a reality.

 Alisa Manzelli, Managing Editor

 In her free time, Alisa enjoys traveling, reading, playing guitar, snowboarding, and discovering new live music.
-A self-proclaimed cat lady, Alisa has grown up with cats throughout her entire life and currently cares for a rescued kitten, a feisty calico named Penny Lane.
-But she does not discriminate against dogs one bit!
-She also grew up with a chubby Chihuahua named Roxy.
-Having an additional interest in wild animal conservation, Alisa hopes to one-day volunteer abroad to help threatened species throughout Africa and Asia.
+A self-proclaimed cat lady, Alisa currently cares for a rescued kitten, a feisty calico named Penny Lane.
+She also has a chubby Chihuahua named Roxy who she loves to visit back home.

 Sonia Horon, Senior Writer

 Sonia attends California State University, Los Angeles, where she is currently pursuing a Bachelor’s degree in English.
 She originates from Poland where she picked up her love of animals at her grandparents’ farm.